 How is the Cervix Bruised?

 Deep penetration is the only likely explanation for a bruised cervix since it is situated at the far end of the vagina.
-Chances of cervical bruising are highly increased in the doggy style position.
-Such positions make deep penetration easier.

-What Does A Bruised Cervix Feel Like?
+What Does a Bruised Cervix Feel Like?

 The position of the cervix may change during the course of menstruation and ovulation.
 The cervix can be higher or lower according to it.
 The cervix rises with sexual arousal as well.
-This happens because the vagina expands when the blood flows to the pelvic region increases.
+This happens because the vagina expands when the blood flow to the pelvic region increases.
 The cervix is more susceptible to bruising when it is lower.

-Other Bruised Cervix Symptoms
+Other Symptoms of a Bruised Cervix

 Cramps or soreness in the region